 What is Pediatric Palliative Care?

 Palliative care is the holistic approach to a person’s care that has a condition that may be life limiting, though they may also be receiving treatment and still working to maintain the best quality of life possible.
 Pediatric palliative care is the care of patients whose disease is not responsive to curative treatment, where pain control and control of other symptoms is paramount.
-Pediatric Palliative care aims to enhance the quality of life of children and young people with life-limiting conditions.
+Pediatric palliative care aims to enhance the quality of life of children and young people with life-limiting conditions.
 In addition to managing pain and symptoms, its focus is also on offering emotional and spiritual support, providing respite care and supporting the family through bereavement.
 The care that will be provided at the Crescent Cove Respite & Hospice Home is palliative care, providing comfort, and pain and symptom management as needed.

 What is Respite Care?

 Respite is short term care when necessary to relieve the child’s family or other persons caring for the patient.
-Families often provide extraordinary, around the clock, continuous care to their child for days, weeks and years without any “time off” or a “full-nights rest.”
-A skilled facility will give families a chance to physically and emotionally recharge so that they can continue to provide the high level of care their child needs.
+Families often provide extraordinary, round-the-clock, continuous care to their child for days, weeks and years without any “time off” or a “full-night's rest.”
+Crescent Cove will give families a chance to physically and emotionally recharge so that they can continue to provide the high level of care their child needs.

 - Cystic Fibrosis is a recessive genetic disease that affects the entire body, causing progressive disability.
 Difficulty breathing is the most serious symptom resulting from frequent lung infections.